olaven/exam-pg6101/README.md

 * username: "adam@mail.com", password, "adam"
 * username: "charlie@mail.com", password, "charlie"

-### Extras
-* I have added styling with [Semantic UI](https://semantic-ui.com).
-This required adding css-loaders to webpack.config.js.
-* Added Swagger documentation and wrapped responses on authentication API
-* The project is running on Travis-CI

 ### Assumptions
 * The `movies/lb_id`-endpoint does not serve any purpose other than testing load balancing in e2e-test.
 My assumption is that this is fine in an exam, as I want to show that load-balancing is working.